eric-barch/betbot/README.md

 x see if possible to add normal getters and setters to the abstract classes (as opposed to getExchange(), for example).
-If possible, remove getters and setters outright x open new pages automatically if they don't exist in the browser
-- open browser automatically if not opencha
+If possible, remove getters and setters outright x open new pages automatically if they don't exist in the browser x open browser automatically if not open
 - add odd histories to track changes over time in the database
 - create database class for arbs and log over time